Andy-yun-liang/Body-Performance-EDA-and-Classification-/README.md

-# BodyPerformance EDA and Classification Analysis
+# Body Performance Visualization and Classification Analysis
 An Exploratory Data Analysis and Classification of Body Performance Data